 More than two dozen professional ballroom dance instructors from around the country came to Bloomfield Hills to learn the basics of the sport, dancing styles, wheelchair techniques and skills and judging criteria.

-Mountain, owner of the Fred Astaire Dance Studio in Bloomfield Hills, believes this is a major step forward introducing more people with lower limb disabilities to the timeless art of ballroom dancing.
+Mountain, owner of the Fred Astaire Dance Studios in Bloomfield Hills, believes this is a major step forward introducing more people with lower limb disabilities to the timeless art of ballroom dancing.

 “I’ve always advocated for the mental, physical and emotional benefits ballroom dancing has to offer and deeply believe we have an obligation to make it available to everyone,” Mountain said.
 “This new training course welcomed instructors from around the country to learn how they can introduce wheelchair ballroom dancing to their communities.”